-For Layton, creating a successful sustainable brand begins with authenticity: the actions and commitments a business makes beyond words and clever marketing.
+For Frankie, creating a successful sustainable brand begins with authenticity: the actions and commitments a business makes beyond words and clever marketing.
 “Consumers aren’t quite as gullible as I think they are often treated,” she says.

 Dirt’s war on plastic doesn’t stop there.
 Customers can sign up to Dirt’s Refill Return program to send back empty detergent packs for refilling, an initiative striving for a zero-waste closed-loop cycle.
-“Customers who choose to be part of this initiative can return their refill packs in the post, which once received are sanitised and redistributed to other customers in the program,” Layton says.
+“Customers who choose to be part of this initiative can return their refill packs in the post, which once received are sanitised and redistributed to other customers in the program,” Frankie says.

 Dirt has prevented 151,308 single-use plastic bottles from ever being manufactured – a number that is continuing to rise.
-For Layton, it’s the little changes that make the biggest difference: “It’s important to remind consumers throughout the process that they’re making a difference.
+For Frankie, it’s the little changes that make the biggest difference: “It’s important to remind consumers throughout the process that they’re making a difference.
 Because at the end of the day, we sit there and calculate it all up and we’re like wow, that is something to be proud of, but it wasn’t our effort, it was theirs.
 The collective made that big figure.”